pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 2. Fill in the name you wish to publish your new :term:`PyPI project <Project>` under
-   (the ``name`` value in your ``setup.cfg`` or ``pyproject.toml``), your GitHub username and repository name and the name of the release workflow file under the ``.github/`` folder, see :ref:`workflow-definition`.
+   (the ``name`` value in your ``setup.cfg`` or ``pyproject.toml``), the GitHub repository owner's name (org or user) and repository name and the name of the release workflow file under the ``.github/`` folder, see :ref:`workflow-definition`.
    Finally add the name of the GitHub Actions environment (``pypi``) we're going set up under your repository.